chapter two

 • Understanding the challenges of building a foundation model

-In the previous chapter, we defined foundation models, discovered their advantages and drawbacks, and explored the Transformer architecture in detail, which powers the vast majority of foundation models that we will encounter throughout this book.
-Before we dive into those advanced models, let’s build our very own tiny foundation model to better understand the concepts surrounding foundation models and appreciate the challenges researchers overcome to build them.
+In chapter 1, we defined foundation models, discovered their advantages and drawbacks, and explored the transformer architecture, which powers the vast majority of foundation models that we will encounter throughout this book.
+Before we delve into those advanced models, let’s build our own tiny foundation model to understand the concepts surrounding foundation models and appreciate the challenges researchers overcome to build them.

-While many deep learning models can technically be pretrained and used for transfer learning, we specifically use the N-BEATS model.
-This is a lightweight model that is fast to train, and it was shown to be particularly effective at generalizing to different time series.
+Although technically, many deep learning models can be pretrained and used for transfer learning, we’ll use the N-BEATS model.
+This lightweight model is fast to train and particularly effective at generalizing to different time series.

-In the following sections, we discover the concept of basis expansion and the architecture of N-BEATS, before training it on a diverse dataset, effectively reproducing the steps for building a foundation model but on a much smaller scale.
-Here, the goal is mostly to get hands-on experience with the concepts behind building a foundation model and appreciate the difficulty of this task, rather than build a performant large time model.
+In this chapter, we explore basis expansion and the architecture of N-BEATS before training it on a diverse dataset, effectively reproducing the steps for building a foundation model on a much smaller scale.
+Here, the main goal is to get hands-on experience building a foundation model and to appreciate the difficulty of this task, rather than to build a performant, large time model.

 2.1.1 Basis expansion